alperugurca/PushToTalkSTT/README.md

 1. Double-click the extracted `PushToTalkSTT.exe` to open the app.
 2. Hold **Ctrl + Windows key** to record.
 3. Release the keys to stop.
-4. The app transcribes your speech, copies the text, and pastes it where your cursor is active.
+4. The app transcribes your English speech, copies the text, and pastes it where your cursor is active.